sumitlaha/haar-attention-dehazing/README.md

 - tensorflow_addons
 - tensorflow_datasets
 - [wavetf](https://github.com/fversaci/wavetf)
-## Train and Test
+## Training and testing
 Run the ```main.py``` file with the ```--train``` and ```--test``` flags set to 0 or 1 to disable/enable training and testing as required.
+Other details about different parameters like batch size, epochs, filter size etc. can be found in the ```main.py``` file.